thinkbigthings/zdd/README.md

 For example:

-`gradlew :server:cleanRun` is equivalent to `gradlew -p server cleanRun`
+`gradlew :server:bootRun` is equivalent to `gradlew -p server bootRun`

-With the server started up, we can run a performance test with `gradlew -p perf run`
+To override the port (so we can run multiple servers at once) e.g.
+`gradlew :server:flywayMigrate -i`
+`gradlew :server:bootRun --args='--server.port=9001'`
+`gradlew :perf:bootRun --args='--connect.port=9001'`

 ### Running from IDE

-Each class that has a main() method can be run (right-click -> run) from inside an IDE.

 ## Branch Procedures